HagedornJordan/piDjango/README.md

 `python manage.py migrate`
 8. Run the server.
 Note, to access from other machines, you'll want to add your pi's IP to your list of `ALLOWED_HOSTS` (example: ALLOWED_HOSTS=['192.168.88.231',])
 `python mangage.py runserver 0.0.0.0:8000`
 9. Test it out.
+Copy the wiring example below.
 In a browser (within the same network) send the request `http://192.168.88.231:8000/blink/?pin=23&blinks=5&pause=.25` Your LED connected to pin 23 should blink 5 times with a .25 second delay.

 ## Wiring example for blink.py